Aditya-Chaudhary-7724/hr-workflow-designer-reactflow/README.md

 # HR Workflow Designer (React Flow)

-A visual workflow builder inspired by tools like Excalidraw, designed to create and simulate HR processes.
+## Overview

+The HR Workflow Designer is a visual workflow-building tool that allows users to design, configure, and simulate HR processes such as onboarding, approvals, and automated actions.

+The application provides an interactive canvas where users can create nodes, connect them, and define workflow logic in a structured and intuitive way.

 ---

 ## Features

+### Workflow Canvas

+- Interactive drag-and-drop canvas
-- Create workflow nodes:
+- Create and position workflow nodes
+- Connect nodes with directed edges
+- Smooth curved connections with arrow indicators

+Supported node types:
 - Start
 - Task
 - Approval
 - Automated
 - End

-- Drag and connect nodes with directional edges
+---

+### Node Configuration

+Each node can be configured dynamically through a side panel.

+- Update node title in real-time
+- Reflect changes instantly on the canvas
+- Clean separation between UI and node data

+---

+### Workflow Simulation

+- Simulates execution of workflow steps
-- Edit node properties dynamically
+- Validates presence of Start node
+- Displays step-by-step execution logs

-- Simulate workflow execution
+- Helps visualize workflow behavior

+---

-- Export workflows:
+### Export Functionality

-  - JSON format
+- Export workflow as JSON file
-  - Image (JPG)
+- Export canvas as image (JPG)
+- Enables sharing and persistence

+---

+## Architecture

+The application follows a modular frontend architecture:

+- React Flow handles graph rendering and interactions
+- React Hooks manage state (nodes, edges, selection)
+- Custom node components define UI
+- Utility functions handle export and simulation

 ---